status-im/pm/notes/transcript16.md

 Igorm: Cool yeah thank you and then the core chats ?

-24:49-
+24:49-25:00
-Eric: Nothing to say, its the same as tribute to talk we have worked 100% on tribute to talk closely last week.
+Eric: Nothing to say, it's the same as tribute to talk we have worked 100% on tribute to talk closely last week.

-25:01-
+25:01- 25:38
-Igorm: Yeah, thank you, cool, so the next one is Desktop but desktop was essentialy merged to the core team so except what we did for core improvements and core incentivzation, there’s also ongoing effort to bring mobile UI, Mobile codebase to desktop and then after that to bring pane view like we have on desktop right now to the mobile client that have big enough screen.
+Igorm: Yeah, thank you, cool, so the next one is Desktop but desktop was essentially merged to the core team so except what we did for core improvements and core incentivization, there’s also ongoing effort to bring mobile UI, Mobile codebase to desktop and then after that to bring pane view like we have on desktop right now to the mobile client that have big enough screen.
 That’s essentially for the desktop and then the wallet and key card ?

-25:39-
+25:39- 27:22
-Guylouis:Yeah, I can make an update for keycard first, yeah so we have now done rebuild with all the features for the keycard integration, it’s currently being tested and we’ve raised several issues already so that’s follow up on that I mean most of the issues are user experience related.
+Guylois: Yeah, I can make an update for keycard first, yeah so we have now done rebuild with all the features for the keycard integration, it’s currently being tested and we’ve raised several issues already so that’s follow up on that I mean most of the issues are user experience related.
 On the good side, Andreas 26:08 SDK for keycard and is helping to merge the integration of keycard in geth.
 We’ve been working on the point of sales concept for the past two weeks so we now have a new keycard API that allows a point of sale use cases and the new implementation of the applet and then goes with this new API and the goal is to make during this build week a proof of concept of point of sale transaction with keycard.

-The work on ledger, I mean integration of keycard 26:50 is on hold because we need some ledger nano x samples and we still don’t have them and what else ? we also have some suspicion of other issues with the cardss which we are mitigating from a software standpoint and we are dealing with 27:10 of the chip on the card to better understand the situation.
+The work on ledger, I mean integration of keycard 26:50 is on hold because we need some ledger nano x samples and we still don’t have them and what else ? we also have some suspicion of other issues with the cards which we are mitigating from a software standpoint and we are dealing with 27:10 of the chip on the card to better understand the situation.

 Yes, that’s for the keycard, for wallet is Goran here?

 27:23- 27:53
-Goran: Hi, from onse side we have restarted quality design PR so right now I’d appreciate if you could  give you the PR that brings the redesigned for the main wallet sent flow which after successful merge should be followed up by the same thing for effort at in depth transactions. so hopefully we’ll finally get this merged.
+Goran: Hi, from one side we have restarted quality design PR so right now I’d appreciate if you could  give you the PR that brings the redesigned for the main wallet sent flow which after successful merge should be followed up by the same thing for effort at in depth transactions. so hopefully we’ll finally get this merged.
 Thanks.

 27:54-29:19
 Igorm: Cool,thank you and so are there any, oh yeah probably security and devops are the ones that, no Corey,  Jakub ?